abstools/abstools/abs-models.org/content/documentation/tutorials/language-tutorial.md

 interfaces discipline.
 It is suggested to use a base name for the interface and derive class names by appending "Impl" or similar.
 A class may implement multiple interfaces.
-Class constructors are not declared explicitly, instead, class declarations are equipped with parameter dec- larations that implicitly define corresponding fields and a constructor.
+Class constructors are not declared explicitly, instead, class declarations are equipped with parameter declarations that implicitly define corresponding fields and a constructor.
 Class definitions then consist of field declarations, followed by an initialization block and method implementations.
 Any of these elements may be missing.
 Hence, we can continue the example as follows: